rom-rb/rom-rb.org/source/blog/2017-10-24-announcing-rom-factory.html.md

 We're happy to announce a new project that we've been working on - rom-factory.
 The project was originally started by [Jānis Miezītis](https://github.com/janjiss) back in 2016, and then it was moved to rom-rb organization in March 2017.
 As you can probably guess, rom-factory is a data generator library, similar to FactoryBot (previously known as FactoryGirl) or Fabrication.
 It's built on top of rom-rb and has a sweet integration with Faker gem.

-Let's take a look how it looks like.
+Let's see how it looks like.

 ## Factories